memgraph/docs/products/memgraph/v0.15.0/how_to_guides/enforce-constraints.md

 ### Uniqueness constraint

-Uniqueness constraint enforces that each `label, property_set` pair has a unique value set.
-This constraint can be enforced using the following language
+Uniqueness constraint enforces that each `label, property_set` pair is unique.
-construct:
+This constraint can be enforced using the following language construct:

 ```opencypher
 CREATE CONSTRAINT ON (n:label) ASSERT n.property1, n.property2, ..., IS UNIQUE;